Chirality in Astrophysics: Acknowledgments

 \section{Acknowledgments}

+I thank Tanmay Vachaspati, J\'er\'emy Vachier, and Jian-Zhou Zhu for comments and noticing some mistakes.
+I am particularly grateful to Mats Larsson for having provided us with an early opportunity for an in-person meeting in June 2021, right when the quadratic growth of SARS-CoV-2 showed a break; see \Fig{p3extn}.
 This work was supported in part through the Swedish Research Council, grant 2019-04234.
 I acknowledge the allocation of computing resources provided by the Swedish National Allocations Committee at the Center for Parallel Computers at the Royal Institute of Technology in Stockholm.